-Learn how to create a classification training batch in ABBYY FlexiCapture 12.
+Watch our video in order to learn how to create a classification training batch in ABBYY FlexiCapture 12 which teaches the classifier system.

 Hello.
 Today I’m going to show you how we create a classification training batch within ABBYY FlexiCapture and the concept of creating this classifier is the ability to teach the software how to determine document types automatically so that a human doesn’t have to be involved in telling the software the document type that is processing.
 So what I have are three separate types of documents.
 You can see them listed in my document definitions menu here and I’m just going to double click and show you that each document definition is blank.
 There are no samples, there’s not even fields here listed on the side.
 And what we’re going to do is tell the software using samples, how to determine the document type.
 So what I’ve done is I’ve created a classifier training batch and in just one second I’m going to show you how we load images.
 But I want you to understand that when we do classification, sometimes it’s helpful that we have documents listed in a folder and sub-folders with the document type listed separately.
 And the reason why we do that is just so that it’s easy for us to process them and keep the truth documents in the proper spot where they’re supposed to be.